NanoCommons/user-handbook/docs/data-management/electronic-lab-notebooks.md

 ### NanoCommons ELN training and hackathon

-Get started with recordings from the NanoCommons ELN training and hackathon.
+Get started with recordings from the NanoCommons ELN training and hackathon (14 July 2020).
 Participants learned how to establish a workflow using Scinote-based electronic lab notebooks.
 It started with an introduction to the Scinote inventory and continues with hands-on instructions on how to manage, modify, create, and import protocols for assays.
 Tasks can be defined and assigned to different users and/or groups.
 Finally, data (incl. all relevant metadata) can be exported resulting in reports that facilitate data FAIRness.

 [<img src="{{site.baseurl}}/images/icons/video.png" width="20"> Introduction](https://www.youtube.com/watch?v=mxGlvWzFnHI&ab_channel=NanoCommons)
 {: .more-link }